top of page

 Telephony Service

-• Unclear Interactive voice response (IVR): Overly verbose and convoluted information for IVR which is not useful for customers to reach to the right team.
+• Unclear IVR experience: Overly verbose and complex messaging, making it difficult for customers to reach the right team.

 Email Service